Skip to Content

 Continue cooking, stirring the whole time for at last 7 minutes.
 The cooking time for fudge is the most important step.
 If you cook it too little it will not set. (don’t ask me how I know this!)

-Tip for getting fudge to set: It is important to cook fudge to the soft balls stage (just have a glass of water nearby and drop in bits of the mixture until if forms a small ball when you take it out of the water)
+Tip for getting fudge to set: It is important to cook fudge to the soft balls stage (just have a glass of water nearby and drop in bits of the mixture until if forms a small ball when you take it out of the water).

-When you can make a soft ball out of it, it is set.
-When it’s not set, it is runny and won’t form.
 Place the white chocolate and marshmallow fluff mixture in the bowl of a stand mixer.
 Pour in the cooked butter and cream mixture and beat it well it is smooth and creamy.

 mixed fudge